-In 2017, ERGO offered a new universal health insurance product and 11 new investment directions.
-By choosing the new investment directions, ERGO seeks to present even more ample investment possibilities to its clients in all key global financial markets.
-The new investment directions were chosen by ERGO experts after consideration of many important criteria, e.g. size of funds, management fees and ratings assigned by Morningstar, a global leader of investment research.
-The highest ratings were assigned by Morningstar to most of the new funds - four or five stars.
+In 2018, ERGO offered a new universal health insurance product for Latvian citizens and 11 new investment directions.
+This product is also distributed in Lithuania where it has successfully replaced capital endowment products.
+By choosing investment directions, ERGO seeks to present ample investment possibilities to its clients in all key global financial markets.
+The new investment directions are chosen by ERGO experts after consideration of many important criteria, e.g., size of funds, management fees and ratings assigned by Morningstar, a global leader of investment research.